arjun7579/vault/README.md

 2. Per‑file password
 3. File creation timestamp

-This prevents key reuse—compromise of one file’s key does not expose others.
+This prevents key reuse-compromise of one file’s key does not expose others.

 ### Authenticated Encryption
 - Compress file contents, then encrypt with AES‑256‑GCM.